 Term one: Tools and Techniques

-The objective of the Corporate Finance core course is to develop a framework for corporate financial decision-making and provide a solid grounding in the principles and practice of financial management.
+This course will enable you to develop a framework for corporate financial decision making and to provide a solid grounding in the principles and practice of financial management.

 Data, Models and Decisions

 This course will provide you with a set of tools and methodologies that are used to analyse data and make better business decisions.